LivePersonInc/developer-center/pages/documents/MessagingChannels/ConnectorAPI/sample-connector/sample-connector.md

 ### Overview

-With the Demo App for Connector API you can create a conversation within a consumer and an agent.
+With the Connector Sample App for the Connector API you can create a sample conversation between a consumer and an agent.
-You can send messages and events as well as visualize the incoming notifications.
+This will allow you to send messages and events, as well as visualize the incoming notifications for those messages and events.

 A running version is deployed [here](https://connector-api.dev.liveperson.net).

 ### Source code

-The source code is published on Github, you can find it on [this link](https://github.com/LivePersonInc/lp-demo-app-connector-api).
+The source code is published on Github, you can find it through [this link](https://github.com/LivePersonInc/lp-demo-app-connector-api).